Does Spray Foam Insulation Off-Gas?

 So, how long does spray foam insulation off-gas?
 Well, it depends on those VOCs.
 Specifically, your contractor will talk about re-occupancy times.

-Once the spray foam insulation project is finished, if a low VOC product was used that re-occupancy time would be between two and four hours.
+Once the spray foam insulation project is finished, if a low VOC product was used that re-occupancy time could be immediate or between two and four hours.
 Now if a higher VOC spray foam is used, that re-occupancy time is much higher – between 24 and 48 hours.

 This is something you’ll really want to consider if off-gassing is a concern for you.